AlexDs20/Fluid-Simulation/README.md

 * mpich package (openMPI, g++) for compiling and running (even though parallel computation is not implemented yet).
 I use version 3.3.1-1 of mpich found on the AUR.

-* python to visualise the output.
+* The libraries numpy, matplotlib and pandas in python to visualise the output.
 I use python 3.7

 ## A typical run

-A typical run would consist of 3 steps:
+A typical run would consist of 3:
 1) Set the inputs for the desired simulation
 2) Run the simulation
 3) Look at the outputs

-### The input file
+### The inputs

-The inputs for the simulation are given in IO/input:
+The input file is located at IO/input:

 Inputs     | what it does
 -----------|--------------